-iv.
-The Vice President (Operations)

-- e.
-Assistant Managers of EngLinks, iCons, and Science Quest

-- i.
-The Head Manager

-- ii.
-The Engineering Society General Manager (if necessary)

-- iii.
-The Director of Educational Services

 - iv.
-The Vice President (Operations)

-- f.
-Service Staff

-- i.
-The Management Team

-- ii.
-The Supervising Director (if necessary)

-- iii.
-The Vice President (Operations) (if necessary)

-- g.
-Engineering Review Board Chair

-- i.
-The President

-- ii.
-The Queen's University Rector

-- iii.
-The Dean of the Faculty of Engineering and Applied Science or a designate

-- h.
+The Vice President (Operations) - e.
+Assistant Managers of EngLinks, iCons, and Science Quest - i.
+The Head Manager - ii.
+The Engineering Society General Manager (if necessary) - iii.
+The Director of Educational Services - iv.
+The Vice President (Operations) - f.
+Service Staff - i.
+The Management Team - ii.
+The Supervising Director (if necessary) - iii.
+The Vice President (Operations) (if necessary) - g.
+Engineering Review Board Chair and Deputy Chair - i.
+The President - ii.
+The Vice President (Student Affairs) - iii.
+The Dean of the Faculty of Engineering and Applied Science or a designate - h.
 Engineering Review Board Members (Ref.
-By-Law 15.B.2)

-- i.
-The Board's Incoming Chair

-- ii.
-The President

-- iii.
-The Queen's University Rector

-- iv.
-The Dean of the Faculty of Engineering and Applied Science or a designate

-B.4.3 If, due to an extenuating circumstance, the specific Hiring Committee members, as outlined in B.4.2, are unable to sit on the panel at any point during the interview process, a replacement may be chosen by the absent member, with approval from the Director of Human Resources or Vice President (Finance & Administration).

-a.
-If the absent Hiring Committee member is unreachable for any reason, the remaining members may elect a replacement for the absent member with approval from the Director of Human Resources or the Vice President (Finance & Administration).
+By-Law 15.B.2) - i.
+The Board's Incoming Chair - ii.
+The Board's Incoming Deputy Chair - iii.
+The President - iv.
+The Dean of the Faculty of Engineering and Applied Science or a designate - B.4.3 If, due to an extenuating circumstance, the specific Hiring Committee members, as outlined in B.4.2, are unable to sit on the panel at any point during the interview process, a replacement may be chosen by the absent member, with approval from the Director of Human Resources or Vice President (Finance & Administration). - a.
+If the absent Hiring Committee member is unreachable for any reason, the remaining members may elect a replacement for the absent member with approval from the Director of Human Resources or the Vice President (Finance & Administration). - b.

-b.
 In the case of a contactable absent Hiring Committee member, present members may contact the absent member so they may weigh in on the hiring decisions.
 Any final hiring decisions must be made by present Hiring Committee members.